joyceyskwon/otter-client/README.md

 ![otter-logo](https://github.com/joyceyskwon/otter-client/blob/master/src/assets/otter-black.svg)

+Thank you for using Otter.
 Otter is a budgeting visualizer that helps users manage their personal finance through visual demonstration of their monthly spendings.

 Otter front-end is built with React to be responsive for the data visualization.